 Frog legs are a famous French dish consisting of the legs of frogs, cooked in a wide variety of ways.
 Also known as Cuisses de Grenouilles, frog legs can either be grilled, stewed in a soup, stir-fried, baked, boiled, sautéed or battered and fried.

 Frogs legs are known to be packed with nutrients, including protein, omega-3 fatty acids, vitamin A, and potassium.
-As far as the taste and texture is considered, frog meat is believed to share a lot of similarities with chicken and fish.
+As far as the taste and texture is concerned, frog meat shares a lot of similarities with chicken and fish.

 Origin & Cultural Significance

 It is believed that the consumption of frog legs in France dates back to the 12th century when church authorities had ordered the monks to not consume meat on a specific number of days a year.
 Those monks somehow managed to get frogs to be counted as fish, meaning that they could consume meat much more often than was theoretically allowed.
 It was many years later that the French peasants also started to consume frogs legs.